Murray Greenfield

-Murray S. Greenfield is an American-born Israeli writer and publisher.
+Murray S. Greenfield (מוריי גרינפילד; September 11, 1926 – September 23, 2024) was an American-born Israeli writer and publisher.

-History
+Biography

+Murray Greenfield was born and raised in New York City on September 11, 1926.
+During World War II, he served in the United States Merchant Marine.
+Following the war, he was a volunteer crewman on the Aliyah Bet ship Hatikva to transport Holocaust survivors to Mandatory Palestine and was imprisoned by the British on Cyprus before settling in Israel.

-In Israel, Greenfield began working in Haifa, seeking foreign investors to deposit capital in the Palestinian Economic Cooperation.
-In the early days of Israel’s existence, most philanthropists only thought of donating charity to poverty-stricken immigrants.
+Greenfield settled in Haifa, seeking foreign investors to deposit capital in the Palestinian Economic Cooperation.
+In the early days of Israel’s independence, most philanthropists only thought of donating charity to poverty-stricken immigrants.

-Greenfield later settled in Tel Aviv with his bride, Hana Lustigova.
+Greenfield later moved to Tel Aviv with his bride, Hana Lustigova.
 He was one of the founding members of the Association of Americans and Canadians in Israel (AACI), wherein he later served as executive director.
 Under his directorship, the AACI flourished; Greenfield pioneered and established loan funds, a mortgage company, and a variety of housing projects in Jerusalem, Tel Aviv, and kibbutzim.

 Greenfield was always involved in public service, but the cause to which he dedicated the most time was rescuing Ethiopian Jewry; he was volunteer director for seven years of the American Association for Ethiopian Jewry (AAEJ).

 In 1981, Greenfield founded Gefen Publishing House, later taken over by his sons, Dror and Ilan.
-After Dror’s passing in 2003, Ilan continued to run the company.
+After Dror’s death in 2003, Ilan continued to run the company.
 Today, Gefen publishes up to 35 titles a year and is the main English language publisher in Israel.

-Family

-Hana and Murray Greenfield had three children, Meira, Dror, and Ilan; and ten grandchildren, all of whom live in Israel.
-Dror Greenfield died in 2003, Hana Greenfield passed away in January 2014.
+Hana and Murray Greenfield had three children.
+Hana Greenfield died in January 2014.
+Murray Greenfield died on September 23, 2024, at the age of 98.

 Books

 In 2010 his best-known book, which he spent more than a decade researching, The Jews' Secret Fleet, was published, about the participation of North American sailors in Aliyah Bet.
 He was himself was just such a volunteer participant.
 The then-illegal vessels brought more than half of the Holocaust survivors from displaced persons camps to Palestine, over which the British gave up the British Mandate of Palestine, after which the United Nations voted to establish Israel.

 In 1973, Greenfield published a book along with his wife titled How to be an Oleh, or Things the Jewish Agency Never Told You.
 He founded and contributed editorially to Israel's first-ever English language magazine, FrontPage, and later a monthly titled Rossvet, aimed at Russian immigrants.
 Hana, a Holocaust survivor, wrote Fragments of Memory, which has been published in six languages.
-Together they founded the Czech Torah Network.
+They founded the Czech Torah Network.

 Films

-In 2008 a documentary film directed by Alan Rosenthal was released titled Waves of Freedom, which features Murray Greenfield.
-Rosenthal was inspired to create the documentary after reading Greenfield's book The Jews’ Secret Fleet, which features an introduction by Sir Martin Gilbert.
-The Jews’ Secret Fleet has achieved great success, and a new edition was published in 2010.
+In 2008 a documentary film directed by Alan Rosenthal was released, Waves of Freedom, which features Murray Greenfield.
+Rosenthal was inspired to create the documentary after reading Greenfield's book The Jews’ Secret Fleet, which has an introduction by Martin Gilbert.
+A new edition of The Jews’ Secret Fleet was published in 2010.